Summer Pet Safety Tips From Longwood Veterinary Clinic in Kennett Square

 TIP FIVE: Beware of Parasites

-While you should always be vigilant about making sure your pet is free of parasites, it becomes especially important in the summer months.
+While you should always be vigilant about ensuring your pet is parasite-free, it becomes especially important in the summer months.
 During summer, fleas, ticks, and mosquitoes are practically everywhere.
 These pests carry heartworms, tapeworms, and diseases such as Bartonella or Lyme disease that can cause major health issues for your pets.
 Ask your veterinarian for recommendations on flea, tick, and heartworm prevention.

 TIP SIX: Consider Purchasing a Life Vest